nvu01/Undervalued-Stock-Trade-Tracking/README.md

 - The **first position statement** (`position_statement/2025/2025-12-143-PositionStatement.csv`) includes the "Undervalued" portfolio's holdings as of Dec 14th 2025.
 This file is used to extract the open positions for undervalued stocks.
 Data processing was done in `current pos.ipynb`.
 - The **Excel file** (`Overlapping Stocks.xlsx`) contains a list of trades which are in other portfolios but their tickers are also in the "Undervalued".
 These trades are filtered out of the new trades.
 This file has to be updated before running `etl.py`.
-- Excel file (`Symbol Change.xlsx`) stores changes in ticker symbol and trade data due to rebranding, merger or acquisation.
+- Excel file (`Trade History Changes.xlsx`) stores changes in ticker symbol and trade data due to rebranding, merger or acquisation.
 This file has to be manually updated before running etl.py.

 ## Excel Reporting